For our second day at Vienna we were offered three choices:

 - A visit to Bratislava

 I was pretty much over extravagant palaces before we started this tour.
-All that glitter, all that money spent on trinkets, baubles and status almost offends me.
+All that glitter, all that money spent on trinkets, baubles and statues almost offends me.
 So Schoenbrunn was out.
 Much as I would have loved to go to the stables, I simply can’t.
 The effects on my health would have been devastating.
 So Bratislava it was.

 Mind you, if I wasn’t violently allergic to horses I would have taken the fourth option – do my own thing and buy a ticket to the Spanish Riding School’s performance.
 I’ve seen them on telly, but it’s not the same, is it?

 Anyway, off to Bratislava.
 All of us fitted easily on one bus, which took us back through the countryside to Bratislava, which we had actually passed on the way to Vienna.
 Squatting on both sides of the Danube, the city was called Pressburg until 1919, when the powers-that-be carved up Europe to suit themselves, and made sure those presumptuous Germans would never regain so much influence.
 So Bratislava, suitably renamed, became part of Czechoslovakia.
 Like all of these towns on the banks of the Danube, its history went much further back than that.
 A major Roman military city (Carnuntum)was established there.
 Our guide shared a little of its history with us.
 I would have loved to visit the ruins, some of which have been restored.
 But that wasn’t part of the program.